sanderjn/CodePulse/README.md

 # CodePulse Website

 Thanks for checking out the source code.
-Most of the magic happens in the good ol' [index.html](index.html).
+Since I'm using TailwindCSS and AlpineJS, most of the magic happens in the good ol' [index.html](index.html).
+Go check it out!

 ## Libraries/Frameworks Used